Major Lazer: 2009–11: Guns Don't Kill People... Lazers Do and Lazers Never Die EP

 Originally made up of DJs Diplo and Switch, the two were introduced while working with M.I.A.
 The duo's first album Guns Don't Kill People...
 Lazers Do was released on June 16, 2009, on Downtown Records.
 It was recorded in Jamaica at Tuff Gong Studios.
-Vocalists such as Santigold, Vybz Kartel, Ward 21, Busy Signal, Nina Sky, Amanda Blank, Mr. Vegas, Turbulence, Mapei, T.O.K, Prince Zimboo, Leftside and others contribute guest vocals to the album, as well as additional production from Afrojack, Nebat Drums and Crookers.
+Vocalists such as Santigold, Vybz Kartel, Ward 21, Busy Signal, Nina Sky, Amanda Blank, Mr. Vegas, Turbulence, Mapei, T.O.K, Prince Zimboo, Leftside, and M.I.A., with others contributing guest vocals to the album, as well as additional production from Afrojack, Nebat Drums and Crookers.
 This is the first release to come out of the label partnership between Downtown Records and Diplo's label Mad Decent.
 Major Lazer ended a US tour summer of 2009.

 The album's first single was "Hold the Line", the video for which, directed by Eric Wareheim, was nominated for a MTV Video Award in the Breakthrough Video category.
 It was also featured in the video game FIFA 10.
 The track "Zumbie" has a music video that features comedian Andy Milonakis.
 Music videos for the songs "Pon de Floor", "Keep It Going Louder", and "Bubble Butt" were directed by Eric Wareheim.
 In June 2009, Major Lazer were featured for the first time on the cover of the publication The Fader, in its 62nd issue.

 Major Lazer performed at the Falls Music & Arts Festival (Lorne, Victoria, Australia) on December 30, 2009, and the Coachella Music Festival in April 2010.
-They also performed at the Pitchfork Music Festival in July 2010 and the Sasquatch Music Festival on Monday May 30, 2011.
-Live visuals were created by Pomp&Clout.
-Major Lazer performed at the 2011 Outside Lands festival in San Francisco.
+They also performed at the Pitchfork Music Festival in July 2010 and the Sasquatch Music Festival on Monday May 30, 2011 and at the 2011 Outside Lands festival in San Francisco.

 A mixtape with La Roux titled "Lazerproof" was made available for free download on May 26.
-Diplo posted cover art on his Twitpic.
-It is the character Major Lazer in War Machine's silver suit, Elly Jackson of La Roux in the signature Iron Man suit, and Whiplash, the villain in the Iron Man 2 movie.
+It used the instrumental tracks from the self-titled debut album and "brazenly mashes them up with beats and rhymes that are almost wholly up-to-the-minute hip, encompassing rap, R&B, dancehall, and dubstep".
 On June 20, 2010, the group released an EP titled Lazers Never Die.
 It contained two new songs and three remixes, by Thom Yorke and others.
 Switch provided production for Beyoncé's "Run the World (Girls)", which sampled "Pon de Floor".
 Major Lazer also features in the track, "Look at Where We Are", from the extended version of Hot Chip's album In Our Heads, released June 2011.